macthecadillac/rosters/README.md

 Ricky = [4, 14, 24, 34]
 Lyndon = [37, 39]

-# This section is optional. `lab-tools` will run with default values if this is
+# This section is optional. `rosters` will run with default values if this is
 # missing.
 This section is only used for roster generation.
 The values below are
 # for 1AL.
 [checkpoints]